gtatyous/web2/README.md

 # web dev

-may need to use this command again chmod -R a+rX ~/web
+Use this command to give premisions to the rest of the files chmod -R a+rX ~/web